 The race starts and finishes within the Norfolk Showground and follows a rural single lap route through the parishes of Easton, Honingham, Colton, Barnham Broom, Marlingford and close to Easton College.
 The first half of the course is pretty flat with one or two little bumps in the second half.
 All roads along the race route are closed to through traffic while the race is in progress.

-With extensive permanent facilities and car parking at the Norfolk Showground, lots of good viewing opportunities, prizes worth over £4,000 for the fleet of foot, chip timing, one of the best medals around and a decent goody bag for every finisher - it all adds up to a great day out for runners and spectators alike.
+With extensive permanent facilities and car parking at the Norfolk Showground, prizes worth over £4,000 for the fleet of foot, chip timing, and one of the best medals around - it all adds up to a great day out for runners and spectators alike.